-It’s time for another Arno Anecdote.
-You remember Arno Schubert, the cantankerous old Kraut who was known in every watering hole from downtown Kenosha all the way out to Paddock Lake.
+It’s time to drag out another Arno Anecdote from the Koos Vault Inc. You remember Arno Schubert, the cantankerous old Kraut who was known in every watering hole from downtown Kenosha all the way out to Paddock Lake.
 The only time he didn’t have a cigarette in his mouth is when he removed it long enough to quaff a beer or spew an obscenity, both of which he did with great regularity.
 His beer of choice was Pabst Blue Ribbon and his favorite expletive rhymed with rock-tucker.

-Last month I wrote a blog about the Koos Inc. icon that was titled, “Arno Was On Fire!”
+A while back I wrote a blog about this Koos Inc. icon that was titled, “Arno Was On Fire!”
 Today I will share with you a story about when Arno got his lunch.

 In “Arno Was On Fire!”
 I mentioned that Koos Inc. was extremely cold during the winter months because the antiquated structure was, for the most part, unheated.
 There were only two areas in the dilapidated building that had any heat – the shipping dock office and a small room that housed a Hayssen packaging machine.
 If it was 10° outside, it wasn’t any warmer inside, so you dressed accordingly.